steven-haddix/kenny-loggins/README.md

 ## Overview

-blah blah
+Kenny Loggins is a logging framework based on the [log4js](https://github.com/stritti/log4js) framework.
+It consists of the logging framework itself, plus various appenders.
+The framework simply forwards logging events to the appropriate appender based on name and logging level, and the appender handles it from there.

+There are appenders for printing the event to the console, writing the event to a file, etc.

+There is no requirement for clients to configure any appenders.
+If no appropriate appenders are found by the Kenny Loggins framework, it simply drops the event.
+This permits a project (project A) to include another project that supports Kenny Loggins (project B), without requiring project A to have any knowledge of Kenny Loggins.

 ## Appenders
 Appenders are responsible for delivering LogEvents to their destination.
 Every Appender must implement a doAppend(loggingEvent) method.
 Appenders should extend BaseAppender.

 Appenders usually are only responsible for writing the event data to the target destination.
 Some appenders wrap other appenders so that they can modify the LogEvent, etc.

 Appenders always have a name so that they can be referenced from Loggers.